Ph.D., Geophysics and Space Physics, University of California, Los Angeles (1986)

 Research Interests

-Prof. McComas’s research interests span nearly all of space plasma physics (aka Heliophysics), including the solar corona, solar wind, terrestrial and planetary magnetospheres, interstellar pickup ions, and the outer heliosphere and its interaction with the local interstellar medium.
-He is an experimentalist who has led or participated in dozens of NASA missions, including as principal investigator of the Interstellar Boundary Explorer (IBEX) Mission, the Two Wide-Angle Imaging Neutral-Atom Spectrometers (TWINS) Explorer Mission-of-Opportunity, the Integrated Science Investigation of the Sun (ISʘIS) energetic particle instrument suite on Parker Solar Probe and the Ulysses Solar Wind Experiment (SWOOPS).
-He is also the lead Co-Investigator for the Solar Wind Electron Proton Alpha Monitor (SWEPAM) instrument on the Advanced Composition Explorer (ACE), the solar wind analyzer for the New Horizons mission to Pluto (SWAP), and led the development, launch and initial analysis of the Jovian Auroral Distributions Experiment (JADE) on the Juno spacecraft orbiting over Jupiter’s poles.
-Most recently, Prof. McComas was selected as PI for NASA’s Interstellar Mapping and Acceleration Probe (IMAP) mission, scheduled to launch in 2025.
+Prof. McComas's research interests span nearly all of space plasma physics (aka Heliophysics), including the solar corona, solar wind, terrestrial and planetary magnetospheres, interstellar pickup ions, and the outer heliosphere and its interaction with the local interstellar medium.
+He is an experimentalist who has led or participated in dozens of NASA missions, including as principal investigator of the Interstellar Mapping and Acceleration Probe (IMAP) mission, Interstellar Boundary Explorer (IBEX) mission, and Two Wide-Angle Imaging Neutral-Atom Spectrometers (TWINS) Explorer Mission-of-Opportunity, as well as the Integrated Science Investigation of the Sun (ISʘIS) energetic particle instrument suite on Parker Solar Probe and the Ulysses Solar Wind Experiment (SWOOPS).
+He is also the lead Co-Investigator for the Solar Wind Electron Proton Alpha Monitor (SWEPAM) instrument on the Advanced Composition Explorer (ACE), the solar wind analyzer for the New Horizons mission to Pluto (SWAP), and led the development, launch, and initial analysis of the Jovian Auroral Distributions Experiment (JADE) on the Juno spacecraft orbiting over Jupiter's poles.

 Teaching

-Prof. McComas currently teaches the Space Physics lectures in the graduate experimental course AST-555.
-He is also developing a unique first-year Seminar, "Helios: NASA Experiments and the Human Experience," that combines 1) hands-on experience with space data analysis and in the space physics laboratory, 2) learning about the science of the Sun and heliosphere, 3) simultaneously examining our human experience of the Sun throughout the ages, drawing broadly on examples from mythology through the arts.
+Prof. McComas currently teaches the yearlong Space Physics Laboratory class (AST-250/251) – a hands-on experience for Princeton undergraduates working together on a significant and open-ended experimental project in the Space Physics Laboratory alongside the development of NASA flight hardware.
 Prof. McComas previously taught Fundamentals of Space Physics, Heliospheric Physics, and a Space Physics Lab class at the University of Texas, San Antonio.
-He actively advises various levels of Princeton Students, including Junior Projects and Senior Thesis, in experimental and observational Space Physics.
+He actively advises various levels of Princeton Students, including Junior Projects, Senior Theses, and graduate dissertations in experimental and observational Space Physics.